9 FAM 502.2

 c.
 Immediate Relative Classification Following Petitioner’s Naturalization in Family Second Preference Petition Cases: See 9 FAM 502.1-2(D) for additional information on conversion of F2 petition to accord IR status.

 d.
-Petition Procedures: See also 9 FAM 504.2-3 for information on petition procedures for U.S. citizens abroad.
+Petition Procedures: See also 9 FAM 504.2-4 for information on procedures for filing certain petitions for immediate relatives by U.S. citizens at posts abroad.

 9 FAM 502.2-2(D) Conditional Status for Certain Immediate Relatives

 a.
 The Immigration Marriage Fraud Amendments Act of 1986 (Public Law 99-639) amended the Immigration and Nationality Act by adding section 216 (8 U.S.C.
 1186a) which provides conditional permanent resident status for certain immediate relative categories at the time of admission.

 b.
 You classify the spouse of a U.S. citizen or the stepchild of a U.S. citizen as a conditional immigrant at the time of visa issuance if the basis for immigration is a marriage that was entered into less than two years prior to the date of visa issuance.
 (See also 9 FAM 504.10-3.)